-The Galician Institute of Wine (INGAVI) announced today that the Advanced Certification in Spanish and Galician wines will be available in the United States for the first time ever.
+The Galician Institute of Wine (INGAVI) announced today that the Advanced Certification in Spanish and Galician wine will be available in the United States for the first time ever.

-Culminating in New York City in January, the comprehensive courses will offer hands-on training on wines from Galicia, the farthest western point of Europe.
+Culminating in New York City in January, the comprehensive courses will offer hands-on training on Galician wine, the farthest western point of Europe.
 The classes will be lead by Xoan Canas, founder the Michelin-starred restaurant Pepe Vieira who received the title of Spanish Golden Nose 2004 (Best Spanish Somm 2004)

 The immersive program will be conducted by Spanish founders from INGAVI who have lived and worked in the Galician and Spanish terroir brining first-hand experience to the students.
 The program will take place at La Nacional from January 16–25.
 The courses will allow attendees to study the vast wine diversity of Spain in a way that was not possible in the United States until now.